ludelafo/panosse/README.md

   panosse verify <file> [flags]

 Examples:
-  # Verify a single FLAC file
+  ## Verify a single FLAC file
   $ panosse verify file.flac

-  # Verify all FLAC files in the current directory recursively and in parallel
+  ## Verify all FLAC files in the current directory recursively and in parallel
+  $ find . -type f -name "*.flac" -print0 | xargs -0 -n1 -P$(nproc) panosse verify

+  ## Verify all FLAC files in the current directory recursively and in order
+  # This approach is slower than the previous one but it can be useful to process
+  # the files in a specific order (e.g., to follow the progression)
   $ find . -type f -name "*.flac" -print0 | sort -z | xargs -0 -n1 -P$(nproc) panosse verify

 Flags: